Cozy Cabin’s Wood Floor Revival Ready’s Floors For New Owner

 As the sanding began it quickly became ‘dancing contractors’!

-With much to do to ready the house we were greeted by Jill, a home stager-interior designer, To check out Jill’s work click here.
-She told us two painting contractors would be starting soon, one for the kitchen cabinets, the other for the interior walls.
+With much to do to ready the house we were greeted by Jill, a home stager-interior designer, She told us two painting contractors would be starting soon, one for the kitchen cabinets, the other for the interior walls.
 As we modified our task schedule to allow for these contractors we also discovered another team was addressing the exterior wood.

 DRP was coming in to repair some logs and pressure wash them to clean them up.